ashlylau/personal-website-3.0/src/content/blog/markdown-style-guide.md

 ---
 title: 'Markdown Style Guide'
-description: 'Basic Markdown syntax'
-pubDate: 'Jun 19 2024'
+description: 'for reference'
+pubDate: 'August 2000'
-heroImage: '../../assets/blog/markdown-style-guide/hero.jpg'
+heroImage: '../../assets/blog/stash-home-cafe/hero.jpg'
-tags: ['projects', 'work']
+tags: ['website']
 ---

+<mark>Please ignore, this is for me to reference markdown styles for future blogs lol</mark>

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.